BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 ![UML hierarchy](images/TypeHierarchy.png)

-!!! warning
+!!! note
-    Actions and Conditions differ only in terms of __semantic__, the C++ framework can not enforce it unfortunately.
+    Actions and Conditions differ only in terms of __semantic__.
+    From an implementation point of view they are the same.

 ## Learn by example

-To better understand how a BehaviorTree works let's focus on some practical examples.
-For the sake of simplicity we will not take into account what happens when an action return RUNNING.
+To better understand how a BehaviorTrees work let's focus on some practical examples.
+For the sake of simplicity we will not take into account what happens when an action returns RUNNING.

 We will assume that each Action is executed atomically and synchronously.
 In future sections we will more thoughtfully analyze asynchronous actions.